jeffday/dayzserver/README.md

-**DISCLAIMER**: if anyone besides me ever tries to use these, be forewarned: all this shit is highly tuned for singleplayer PvE. cfgrandompresets.xml in particular - nearly all military and police zombies spawn with armor and helmets. heavy military zombies can spawn with MMG MK V armor and armored helmets. (except in namalsk, which is hard enough already without that)
+**DISCLAIMER**: if anyone besides me ever tries to use these, be forewarned: all this shit is highly tuned for singleplayer PvE.

-random customizations i've made to my dayz server including:
+chernarus and melkart in particular have highly armored military and police zombies.

-* heavily modified init.c for chernarus and melkart which sets up a few "types" of survivor and picks one at random
+these are my server configs for the following maps: chernarus (both regular and winter versions), livonia, melkart, takistan, namalsk, chiemsee, and esseker

-* windstride's clothing pack config
+i run the following mods on most of these maps:
-* spurgle's bags config
+* MMG gear (with country camo expansion, diff camo types spawn based on the map season/environment)
-* mmg gear and storage config
+* spurglez bags (same as MMG, relevant camo types for the environment spawn only)
-* morty's weapons config
+* windstride clothing
-* weapon expansion config
+* morty's weapons (assault rifles, DMRs, sniper rifles, civilian rifles, pistols)
-* tweaked types/spawnable types/random presets for each mod and vanilla items for chernarus, livonia, melkart, takistan, and namalsk
+* weapon expansion (usually for the cheytac and their AK-system replacements)